 Bright and friendly, energetic and eager to please, goldendoodles are a much-beloved crossbreed that can be a welcome addition to many homes.
 At Pride and Prejudoodles, we believe even a household that’s too busy to cope with training a newborn pup should still have a chance to join the community of goldendoodle owners and get to know one of these wonderful dogs.

 That’s why we offer trained goldendoodle puppies to take the heavy lifting off your plate and make it easy to bring your new dog into the family fold.
-It could be we have the perfect pup for your family right now.
+It could be that we have the perfect pup for your family right now.
 Contact us today and learn more about our goldendoodles and our training programs.